phipham0/challenge-4-code-quiz/README.md

 ## Usage

-To start, click the red "Generate Password" button.
-This will ask the user to insert the number of characters in the password.
-Be sure to enter a number between 7 and 129.
-Anything else will be an invalid answer, and the user will be asked to enter again.
-After, there will be four confirms asking if the user wants to include a character type.
-Clicking "OK" on the confirm will add the character type, and clicking "Cancel" will not add the character type.
-If no confirms are added, the user will go through the list of prompts again.
-After all the prompts and confirms are added, the password will be generated inside the center text box.
+To start, click the Start button to go to the first question.
+Notice that the timer will countdown from 90 seconds.
+When the timer reaches 0, the quiz will end.
+Clicking an answer choice will send the user to the next question.
+Yielding a wrong answer will deduct 10 seconds off the timer.
+After all the questions are done, the user will see their final score and submit their initials to the leaderboard.
+After, the highscore leaderboard will be displayed.
+This leaderboard will persist even after refreshes.
+Click back will restart the quiz.
+Clicking the view highscores at the top left will take you to the leaderboard.

 ![start](./assets/images/startscreen.png)